rslota/pigeon/README.md

 # Pigeon
 HTTP2-compliant wrapper for sending iOS and Android push notifications.

+## Fork information
+This repo is an fork of the original project.
+It's mean to be used as a heart of [MongoosePush](https://github.com/esl/MongoosePush) platform.
+Initially, this project was lacking some features that needed to be present in order to provide complete push notifications service for XMPP server.
+Also, there were some performance issues, crashes and connections "lockups" under heavy loads ([MongoosePush](https://github.com/esl/MongoosePush) is load tested).
+Due to those issues I've heavely modified the code by introducing the following changes:

+* configuration may be provided externally for convinience (e.g. dynamically by wrapping application)
+* you can setup multiple pools for one push notifications provider (e.g. you can have separate pool for `:dev` and `:prod` APNS enviroments)
+* timeouts are configurable
+* HTTP/2 client has been changed to `chatterbox` which was almost bug-free in terms of behaving good under heavy load
+* APNS and FCM are now implemented using generic HTTP/2 worker, which decreases code complexity and maintnance cost
+* support for setting default APNS topic
+* some other minor bugfiexes

 ## Installation
 **Note: Pigeon's API will likely change until v1.0**